 Height adjustment and back-reclining

-These should be easy for you, but not your child, to operate.
+Height adjustment is a handy feature that should be easy for you, but not your child, to operate.
+It lets the chair match the seat you're feeding your child from.
 The mechanism should be out of the child's reach and require some strength or dexterity to use.

 If you're going to be regularly getting the chair out and storing it away again, make sure it's not too heavy.